pliddy-com/recipes-next/README.md

  |   |_ .env           # local environment variables used by the AWS CDK app
  |   |_ package.json   # definition of the 'cdk' workspace, including npm scripts & dependencies
  |
- |_ next               # npm workspace defining the NextJS SSG project for the browser client
+ |_ client             # npm workspace defining the NextJS SSG project for the browser client
  |   |
  |   |_ mocks          # mocks for 3rd party modules used in unit testing
  |   |_ src            # source code for the NextJS SSG app